-Appointments for time based fees are normally made where the scope of work is uncertain.
+Appointments for time based fees are normally made where the scope of work is not clearly defined at the time of procurement of the consulting engineer.
 This provides an opportunity for both the client and consulting engineer to modify the scope as work proceeds in order to develop confidence in the study and design outputs and to investigate issues that are uncovered as the work progresses.
+Time based fees are also appropriate on small projects, and for certain types of specialist appointment.